gzomer/alex-bot/README.md

 #### Creating Lambda

 We need to create a Lambda to handle the requests from Alexa.
-For this we are going to use the starting application from AWS Serverless repository because it already creates the necessary Alexa Skill trigger for us, and we just need to update the Lambda code.
+For this, we are going to use the starting application from AWS Serverless repository because it already creates the necessary Alexa Skill trigger for us, and we just need to update the Lambda code.

 1. Go to the same page that you used to create a Lambda function
 2. Choose Browse serverless app repository